jfberma/marchorowitz/README.md

 A user can "mine" for hCoin by clicking on the pick icon in the site nav.
 By doing so, they will be presented with a game of snake.
 The user will be awarded with an hCoin once they reach a certain amount of points.

 The amount of points per hCoin is configurable through [Coin Settings](https://www.marchorowitz.net/admin/coin/coinsettings/) page.
 To change the points-per-coin, simply edit the **Points per Coin** column in the existing row.

+##### Buying hCoin

+A user can also purhcase hCoin.
+When a user purchases hCoin the dollar amount is calculated based on the current value of hCoin and taken through the [Stripe](https://stripe.com/) checkout procedure.
+Marc can monitor these purchases via the Stripe dashboard.